How to Fix 0xC10100BF (This File Isn’t Playable)

 Disable Antivirus

-Note: Some affected users have reported that in their cases, it helped to download the files onto an external hard drive first and opening them from there.
+Note: Some users have reported success by downloading files onto an external hard drive first and then playing them from there.

-Method 4: Using a Different USB (if applicable)
+4. Use a Different USB Drive (if applicable)

-If you tried every potential fix above and you still end up seeing the 0xc10100BF (This file isn’t playable) error when using Windows Media Player or the Movies & TV app, the only viable alternative at this point is to use a 3rd party alternative.
+If all previous solutions have failed and you are still seeing the 0xc10100BF (This file isn’t playable) error in Windows Media Player or the Movies & TV app, it is time to try a reliable third-party solution.

-1. Visit the official download page of VLC Media Player with your favorite browser and click on Download VLC button to download the latest installation executable version.
+1. Visit the official VLC Media Player download page using your web browser.
+Click the Download VLC button to get the most recent version.

 Downloading the latest VLC build